GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 The control architecture was developed after several hours of experimentation, involving tradeoffs between efficacy and complexity.
 In a nutshell, after carefully observing the bird in all of these trials, the following empirical rules guided my design of the controller:
 1. The bird takes speed and steering commands at every instant, and the wings flap fast enough for their actual position to not be significant.
-1. The bird follows a screw-like trajectory, and generally moves in the direction it faces.
+2. The bird follows a screw-like trajectory, and its direction of motion is within some cone of the direction it's facing.
 The characteristics of this trajectory are not only a function of the commands sent to the bird, but also the bird's current state, and external factors like wind.
-2. At large steering commands, the bird cannot generate enough lift and starts to descend.
+1. At large steering commands, the bird cannot generate enough lift and starts to descend.
-3. At smaller steering commands, the bird can be treated as two parallel Single Input Single Output (SISO) systems, as opposed to a general Multi Input Multi Output (MIMO) system.
+2. At smaller steering commands, the bird can be treated as two parallel Single Input Single Output (SISO) systems, as opposed to a general Multi Input Multi Output (MIMO) system.
 Here, the speed dictates the vertical velocity, and the roll dictates the radius of turning, with very little variance.

 The motivation behind these rules is discussed in greater detail in the [the Data Collection section](#data-collection).